-MR TAN CHON SING @ TAN KIM TIENG
+MR. TAN CHON SING @ TAN KIM TIENG Chairman

-Mr. Tan Chon Sing @ Tan Kim Tieng, Malaysian, male, aged 83, is a Non-Independent Executive Director of Malpac Holdings Berhad.
+Mr. Tan Chon Sing @ Tan Kim Tieng ("Mr. Tan"), Malaysian, male, aged 84, was re-designated as Non-Independent Non-Executive Chairman of Malpac Holdings Berhad on 30 May 2023.
 He was appointed to the Board on 15 May 1990.
 He is a member of the Investment Committee of the Company.
 He graduated from Nanyang University in 1963 with a Bachelor of Commerce degree and was a banker for eleven years before joining the stockbroking industry in 1976 as Manager in a stockbroking firm in Seremban which was converted into a private limited company in 1987 and he was duly appointed a director of the company.
 The stockbroking business was disposed to a third party in 2001 and his position was converted to that of a remisier in the new outfit till October 2017.
 He also sits on the Board of several other companies within the Malpac Group as well as a few other private limited companies.

-Mr. Tan attended all four (4) Board Meetings held in the financial year ended 30 June 2022.
+Mr. Tan attended all four (4) Board Meetings held during the financial year ended 30 June 2023.